danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 ## Configuration Format

-WebsScrapBook config files are written in "ini" format, which looks like:
+A WebScrapBook config file is written in "ini" format, which looks like:

     # A "#" or ";" at line beginning starts a comment, causing the whole
     # line ignored when run.
-You can also use a comment to "disable" a setting.
+A comment can also be used to temporarily
+    # disable a setting for testing or debugging purpose.

     # "[" and "]" define a section.
     [server]